 This makes it difficult to understand the total fees and make comparisons, although we do unpack this in a moment.

 You might also like: Western Union VS TransferWise for amounts below $10,000 USD.

-Also some other transfer services offer fee free promotions from time to time.
+Also some other transfer services offer free international money transfers from time to time.

 You need to send larger amounts

 Western Union’s transfer fees tend to increase as the amount goes up, which means they’re not the best option for larger transfers ($500/£400/€450 USD and above).

 They also have sending limits that vary based on the country you are sending from.